 There are a variety of factors involved in the pricing of our Indoor Rowing Tanks, specifically: Size, configuration, and location are the primary drivers of the cost.
 For this reason, it is important for us to create a custom quote for each customer as each project will have varying criteria.
 We can safely say that our athlete powered tank is the most cost-effective indoor rowing tank on the market, both from a capital cost and an ongoing operating cost.

 Typically our installations take 5 to 7 days for a 2-pool 8-station, sweep and sculling or a 16-station, sweep only.
 However, since we offer different length pools in varying configurations that timeline can fluctuate moderately.
 In addition, there can sometimes be delays due to site preparation prior to our team of installation technicians arriving.
 Our team of technicians work efficiently and strive to complete the installation within a one week period and avoid a second mobilization.

 Do you provide any ongoing support or service plan?

 Yes.
 We stock replacement parts or can make replacement tank oars or sculls quickly.
 If your tank is impacted by a major natural disaster or mishap (flood, fire, etc.) or just need an update or refurbishment, we quote that on a case by case basis and will conduct the repair on an expedited basis if needed.
-In one case we had a two person team pull out a tank (i.e., two pools) from a recess that had been damaged in a flood and repair all cracks, replace all hardware and re-coat to inner surface, so that the tank looked brand new upon completion of the repair.
+In one case we had a two-person team pull out a tank (i.e., two pools) from a recess that had been damaged in a flood and repair all cracks, replace all hardware and re-coat to the inner surface, so that the tank looked brand new upon completion of the repair.

-We have had customers impacted by floods, storm surges, fires, etc. and can help of conduct the entire repair.
+We have had customers impacted by floods, storm surges, fires, etc. and can help conduct the entire repair.
 We try to use at least one of the same people that installed your tank or at least people who installed other tanks like yours.

 What if we need to relocate a tank to a new building is that possible?